 If a member of staff witnesses or suspects bullying or harassment this should be taken seriously and treated sensitively - this is a serious behaviour incident within the Relationship Management Policy.
 You should:

-- Follow the Learner Relationship Management Policy procedures. - Follow a line of investigation using the restorative question set.
+- Follow the Learner Relationship Management Policy procedures. - Follow a line of investigation using the restorative question set. - Complete the Bullying Reporting Form with the student.

-1 'Safe from Bullying in FE Colleges' Crown Copyright 2009 Inspirational.
+Inspirational.
 Inclusive.
 Influential.
 Ysbrydoledig.
 Cynhwysol.
 Dylanwadol. www.cardiffandvalecollege.ac.uk